-ON1 Photo RAW 2023's photo-editing power is found in the Edit module, which consists of five distinct editing functions, each separated into tabs:
+ON1 Photo RAW 2024's photo-editing power is found in the Edit module, which consists of five distinct editing functions, each separated into tabs:

-- Develop is where you perform basic, global editing operations, such as adjusting tone and color, removing noise and repairing motion blur and camera shake-with ON1's breakthrough NoNoise Al and TackSharp Al technology-and more.
+- Develop is where you perform basic, global editing operations, such as adjusting tone and color, removing noise and repairing motion blur and camera shake-with ON1's breakthrough NoNoise AI and TackSharp AI technology-and more.
 It is the perfect place to begin editing your photos.
-(See page 130.) - Effects is the stylization center of Photo RAW, with 31 filters that can be stacked in any order, all with extensive blending and masking options.
+It's all topped off with the new Brilliance AI feature, which streamlines your editing and instantly makes almost any photo look great, while still providing the non-destructive editing that is the hallmark of Photo RAW.
+(See page 135.) - Effects is the stylization center of Photo RAW, with 31 filters that can be stacked in any order, all with extensive blending and masking options.
 And, with Photo RAW's Mask AI technology, you can apply Effects filters solely to specific regions in a photo with a single click.
-(See page 143.) - Sky Swap AI lets you replace boring skies quickly and easily.
+(See page 155.) - Sky Swap AI lets you replace boring skies quickly and easily.
 Sky Swap AI automatically masks out the sky in your photo, letting you replace it with any of more than 100 included skies.
 You can even import your own skies directly from within the tab.
-(See page 170.) - Portrait AI uses machine-learning algorithms to automatically find and retouch all the faces in a photo, apply smoothing, reduce blemishes, and brighten eyes and teeth.
-(See page 176.) - Local Adjustments are designed to apply basic, targeted edits to parts of your photos, letting you perform traditional photo-editing tasks-like dodging and burning-with ease.
+(See page 182.) - Portrait AI uses machine-learning algorithms to automatically find and retouch all the faces in a photo, apply smoothing, reduce blemishes, and brighten eyes and teeth.
+(See page 187.) - Local Adjustments are designed to apply basic, targeted edits to parts of your photos, letting you perform traditional photo-editing tasks-like dodging and burning-with ease.
 You can also add custom brush overlays to an image via the Local Adjustments tab.
-(See page 183.)
+(See page 150.)

-To help you fine tune the edits on your images, Photo RAW has more than 20 tools that perform everything from cropping (with content-aware fill) and transformation, the creation and refinement of selections and masks, and a suite of tools for applying sophisticated retouching operations.
-And, new tools like Super Select AI make the selection and application of Effects filters or local adjustments easier than ever before: you can simply point and click at an area of a photo and apply an adjustment in a single operation.
+To help you fine tune the edits on your images, Photo RAW has 20 tools that perform everything from cropping (with content-aware fill) and transformation, the creation and refinement of selections and masks, and a suite of tools for applying sophisticated retouching operations.
+Tools like Super Select AI make the selection and application of Effects filters or local adjustments easier than ever before: you can simply point and click at an area of a photo and apply an adjustment in a single operation.